CSneko/toNeko/README_en.md

 Pre-plugin required for the plugin version: [ctlib](https://modrinth.com/plugin/ctlib)

+## Tips
+If you found that some text isn't your language, just modify [the config file](#configuration) to your language.

-Supported versions (but it does not mean that it cannot run on other versions):
+## Supported versions (but it does not mean that it cannot run on other versions):
 - Fabric 1.21
 - Spigot/Paper/Folia 1.17~latest
 ### Linkage